 The International Confederation of Registers for Exercise Professionals (ICREPs) is an international partnership between registration bodies around the world that register exercise professionals.

 ICREPs is a membership based organisation.
-Our members all operate independent, competency based registration systems for exercise/fitness professionals.
-ICREPs members operate in 4 continents, over seven countries, and collectively register over 60,000 individual exercise professionals.
+Our full members all operate independent, competency based registration systems for exercise/fitness professionals.
+ICREPs members operate in four continents, and ten countries, and collectively register almost 1/4 million individual exercise professionals.
 ICREPs has also produced a global matrix that maps each ICREPs member’s registration levels against the others, which provides a clear pathway for exercise professionals considering moving countries.
 For more information on how registers work, see our resources page on setting up a national register.

 For more information on ICREPs members, please click on the logos on the bottom of this page.
 This will take you to the web site of the register that operates in that country/region, and will include information on how to register, as well as contact details of the registration body.